Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 From there, my friend I met in college, Jimmy, introduced me to even more opportunities.
 I think my next cards were the PenFed Travel Rewards Card and the Chase United Explorer Card.
 I had both of these before graduating.

-Then I got the Chase Sapphire Preferred once I had a real income.
+Then I got the Chase Sapphire Preferred Card once I had a real income.

 Why did you start your blog?
 What’s special about it?